nvercillo/ChemicalEqnBalancerApp/README.md

 # ChemicalEqnBalancerApp
 App which allows the user to input any complicated chemical reaction to get automatically balanced.
-Developed in Java in Android Studios
+Developed in Java, and in Android studios using XML template files.